daniestevez/gr-satellites/README.md

     error detection.
     The decoder requires the [beesat-sdr](https://github.com/daniestevez/beesat-sdr) OOT module.
     You must use FM mode to receive this satellite (435.700MHz).
+  * `equisat`
+    [EQUiSat](http://brownspace.org/equisat), which transmits 9k6 baud 4FSK
+    telemetry in the 70cm band.
+It uses a double-interleaving encoding and a (255,223) Reed-Solomon code.
+    The decoder requires the [gr-equisat_decoder](https://github.com/BrownSpaceEngineering/gr-equisat_decoder) OOT module.
+    You must use FM mode to receive this satellite (435.525MHz).
+    For more info see [brownspace.org/receiving-equisat](http://brownspace.org/receiving-equisat),
+    and see below for how to submit to the telemetry database.
   * `eseo`
     [ESEO](https://www.esa.int/Education/ESEO),
     which transmits 9k6 GFSK telemetry in the 70cm band.
 It uses a custom protocol